freitasgouvea/token-erc-20/README.md

 This module is used through inheritance.

-It will make available the modifier onlyOwner, which can be applied to your functions to restrict their use to the owner.
+It will make available the modifier `onlyOwner`, which can be applied to your functions to restrict their use to the owner.

 By default, the owner account will be the one that deploys the contract.

-The owner can be changed with transferOwnership.
+The owner address can be changed with method `transferOwnership`.

 ### Pausable